sabzco/kubit-docs/docs/en/account/register.md

 Finally, after submitting the verification code, your registration process will be completed and your Kubit account will be created.

 After this, you will be directed to the form for creating an organization associated with your user account.
 As mentioned in the explanation of the [concept of an organization](../#organization), to access the panel's features, an organization must be linked to your account.
-By entering the requested information (organization name and slug), you can create your organization:
+By entering the requested information (organization title and slug), you can create your organization:
 ![Organization: create org after register](create-org-after-register.png)

 At the end, you will be logged into your user account and will have access to the organization panel.